 Technology Born From Experience

 Before founding Seaborn Maritime Solutions, Pansang earned his stripes the hard way—on deck.
-After completing a degree in Nautical Science at Kasetsart University, he joined Thoresen Thai Agencies as a Deck Officer in 2022, managing cargo operations and navigating unpredictable weather aboard a 32,379 gross tonnage bulk carrier.
+After getting a degree in Nautical Science at Kasetsart University, he became a Deck Officer at Thoresen Thai Agencies in 2022, where he oversees cargo operations and operates in the unruly weather of a 32,379 gross tonnage bulk carrier.

-That deep operational exposure gave him an edge when he later transitioned to commercial strategy.
+That extensive operational experience put him at an advantage when he moved into commercial strategy.
 His experience in the engine rooms and on the bridge now informs every piece of tech Seaborn implements.

 “You can’t automate good judgment,” he says.
 “But you can design systems that support it.”